 “The adaption of religious symbols for such secular ends appears to demonstrate the absolute power of consumerism.
 It appears that there is no limit to the ideas that can be trampled on and colonized.”

 In a world filled with fake news and marketing spin, we shouldn’t be surprised that “advent” calendars have nothing to do with the Christian season of Advent.

 As for me, I’m observing the holy days of Advent this year by reading Advent for Everyone: A Journey With The Apostles by N.T.
 Wright while sipping tea (from my reasonably-priced Advent calendar that features a different organic tea each day), reflecting on the gift of Jesus and asking how I am called to live a life of discipleship.
 I may be out of sync with society (and certainly with the luxury goods market), but there’s no reason not to enjoy a good spot of tea.

 Linda Post Bushkofsky is executive director of Women of the ELCA.

-Pull together some friends, a few candles and some hot cocoa and prepare with one (or both) of our free Advent resources, A Different Kind of Journey: Advent as a Walk, Not a Sprint and Advent: A Season for All Generations.
+Pull together some friends (on Zoom), a few candles, and some hot cocoa and prepare with one (or both) of our free Advent resources, A Different Kind of Journey: Advent as a Walk, Not a Sprint and Advent: A Season for All Generations.